Small-Room Solutions: Living Rooms

 White Done Right

 Space-Saver: Choosing cool colors will instantly make a room look larger.

 Pale and cool colors reflect light, making a small space look bigger.
 Painting woodwork, trim, and doors the same color as walls also helps them "disappear."
 Both space-enlarging principles are put into practice in this living room using white.

 An unbroken sweep of wood flooring is tops for making a room look larger.
-Arranging the sofa and chairs on an angle instead of lining them up against walls also kept this room from feeling boxy.
-Now it's all the more interesting.
+Angling furniture can also help prevent a room from feeling boxy.

 The success of many small living rooms relies on smart furnishings.
-A pair of low chairs allows an uninterrupted view through this apartment while providing a chat-friendly seating arrangement.
+A pair of low chairs allows an uninterrupted view through this room while providing a chat-friendly seating arrangement.

-Sometimes even small rooms suffer from too-tall ceilings that leave the space feeling cold.
-To visually lower the lofty ceiling, an extra tier of molding was added.
-You could achieve a similar effect at less expense with paint.
-On the back wall, mirrors pull off their expanding act by reflecting other parts of a room as well as bouncing light all around.
-Grouped together, the three tall mirrors make a striking focal point while stretching the dimensions of this one-room loft.
+Mirrors pull off their expanding act by reflecting other parts of a room as well as bouncing light all around.
+Group several large mirrors together to make a striking focal point while stretching the dimensions of small room.